walmart exchange policy

 Highlights

-• Walmart’s exchange policy allows swaps for most items within 90 days of purchase, with exceptions like 2 days for appliances.
+• Walmart’s exchange policy allows swaps for most items within 90 days of purchase, with exceptions like 2 days for major appliances.

 Walmart Exchange Policy in 2026 Infographic